 HONOLULU — Legislative leaders from the Hawaii House of Representatives say they plan to focus on fixing infrastructure, encouraging business and increasing participation in government in the new legislative session.

-The June 27 lava flow front appeared Monday afternoon to be within hours of impacting its first home in Pahoa, according to Hawaii County Civil Defense.
+The June 27 lava flow was widening at its front but showing little sign of advancement Thursday morning, according to Hawaii County Civil Defense.